What's in beer?

 - Volume - How much is in the container

 Unlike most food products, beer has not been required to list all ingredients.
-This exemption is changing.
+This exemption still exists at EU level, though the industry has made voluntary commitments to provide more information.

 - A complete ingredients list